 How do daily rates work?

 Offering daily rates to accommodate families with varying schedules is an advantage that has continued to set us apart in the child care industry.
 When on a daily rate, you can expect only to be responsible for days your child was in attendance in one of our programs.
-(Rates for each location are listed on our locations page.)
+(Rates for each location are listed on our tuition rates page.)

 Can I visit or call the program to check on my child?